Porta San Marco, Siena

-Porta San Marco is the remnant of one of the gates found the medieval walls of Siena, region of Tuscany, Italy.
+Porta San Marco is a remaining gate in the medieval walls of Siena.
 It is found at the start of Via San Marco.

 History

 Formerly known as the Porta delle Maremme, this two story gate was first built around 1325-1326, about the time the Porta Tufi was built.
 It was refurbished in the 16th century by Baldassarre Peruzzi.
 The gatehouses and antiporti were demolished in the 19th century.
 The former Oratory of San Marco found near the gate is also no longer present.
 Above the external archway is a round christogram of St Bernardino of Siena.